ACl365/MIMIC-demo/docs/imbalance_analysis.md

 Random oversampling duplicates existing minority samples, which can lead to overfitting as the model sees the exact same minority samples multiple times.

-SMOTE creates synthetic examples by interpolating between existing minority samples, which can help the model generalize better by learning from a more diverse set of minority class examples.
+SMOTE creates synthetic examples by interpolating between existing minority samples, which can help the model generalise better by learning from a more diverse set of minority class examples.

-SMOTE may perform differently than random oversampling because it creates new, synthetic samples rather than just duplicating existing ones, potentially leading to better generalization but possibly introducing noise if the synthetic samples are not representative of the true data distribution.
+SMOTE may perform differently than random oversampling because it creates new, synthetic samples rather than just duplicating existing ones, potentially leading to better generalisation but possibly introducing noise if the synthetic samples are not representative of the true data distribution.

 ### Oversampling vs. Undersampling